TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

   - Mode determines which type of data to display or process.
   - Certain options are only available in certain modes.
   - If blocks are provided, only chunks intersecting with those blocks are displayed.
-  - The --repair and --truncate options update data, but do not --pin or --publish.
+  - The --truncate option updates data, but does not --pin or --publish.
   - You may combine the --pin and --publish options.
   - The --belongs option is only available in the index mode.
 ```